 This e-course was developed to support communities with completing their Reaching Home Community Homelessness Report (CHR).

 The CHR is an annual Reaching Home reporting deliverable that supports communities to prevent and reduce homelessness using a more coordinated, systems-based and data-driven response.
 The CHR is designed to support local discussions and decision making, with a focus on the full picture of homelessness at the community level and the collective efforts of service providers working across the homeless-serving system to address it.

 More specifically, through their CHR, communities self-assess their progress with Reaching Home implementation, which includes the following key components:

-- use of a Homelessness Management Information System (HMIS); and,
+- use of a Homelessness Management Information System (HMIS);

 As identified in the Reaching Home Directives, communities are required to transition to an outcomes-based approach and report on five core community-level outcomes each year through a CHR.
 Communities are encouraged to use their CHR data to develop clear plans of action that help them to reach their homelessness reduction targets.